parevalo/gee-ccdc-tools/docs/lctutorial/classify.rst

    img1
 And just like that, we can get a classified land cover map!
-The layer added represents the first segment land cover, which in this case is circa 1999.
+The layer added represents the first segment land cover.